Siphalor/vim-atomified/README.md

 # vim-atomified
-A special dark vim style.
+A special dark, not stupid-looking vim colorscheme.